 - Read all instructions before using the refrigerator. - Child entrapment and suffocation are not problems of the past.
-Junked or abandoned refrigerators are still dangerous ... even if they will "just sit in the garage a few days." - If you are getting rid of your old refrigerator, do it safely. - Never allow children to operate, play with, or crawl inside the refrigerator.
+Junked or abandoned refrigerators are still dangerous ... even if they will "just sit in the garage a few days."

+If you are getting rid of your old refrigerator, do it safely.
+Please read the enclosed safety booklet from the Association of Home Appliance Manufacturers.
+Help prevent accidents.

-- Never clean refrigerator parts with flammable fluids.
+- Never allow children to operate, play with, or crawl inside the refrigerator. - Never clean refrigerator parts with flammable fluids.
 The fumes can create a fire hazard or explosion. - FOR YOUR SAFETY •